tuloong/BaGetter19/docs/configuration.md

 ## Enable package overwrites

 Normally, BaGetter will reject a package upload if the id and version are already taken.
-You can configure BaGet to overwrite the already existing package by setting `AllowPackageOverwrites`:
+You can configure BaGetter to overwrite the already existing package by setting `AllowPackageOverwrites`:

 ```json